-The increase in capital assets, net is due to capital asset additions in excess of depreciation expense.
+The decrease in capital assets, net is due to depreciation expense in excess of capital asset additions.
 The accompanying Notes to Financial Statements, Note 10 "Capital Assets" provides additional information.

-Net pension asset - proportionate share represents the District's share of the New York State Teachers' Retirement System's collective net pension asset, at the measurement date of the respective year.
+Net pension asset - proportionate share was eliminated in the current year as the New York State Teachers' Retirement System's experienced a loss, resulting in net pension liability - proportionate share.
 In the current year, the District's proportionate share shifted from an asset to a liability.
-The accompanying Notes to Financial Statements, Note 14 "Pension Plans - New York State" provides additional information.
+The accompanying Notes to Financial Statements, Note 14 "Pension Plans - New York State", provides additional information.